 Two countries (China and Japan) requested, in Chinese (“Red Society”, “China Red Association”, “Red Club”) and Japanese (“Red Day”) names that may be considered generic or descriptive

 The following requests in Arabic seem identical - Syria (as “The Red Crescent”), Egypt (as “Egyptian Red Crescent”), Palestine (with and without “The”); note also that “Red Crescent” in Arabic is already reserved under the 2014 Consensus Policy

+In some cases, country names include different grammatical forms (e.g. “Ethiopia” and “Ethiopian”) and references to its peoples (e.g. Hellenic/Greece, Dutch/Netherlands)

 These other specific requests do not fit any of the above rules or categories -